 So why would I suggest tackling something new?
 The key is to treat a mission trip not as a calendar item but as a spiritual discipline.
 Just as you connect with Jesus through one avenue more than another during certain seasons of life, mission trips should serve the same purpose for teenagers.
 That’s where variety within your mission trip organization is super helpful.

-I’ve participated in all the opportunities Group Mission Trips provides.
-Between international opportunities that put me on a team that interacts face to face with another culture to domestic workcamps, weekend home repair, and community service that brings hundreds of teenagers together to transform a town with Jesus’ love, I’ve determined to pray about our options each year with an open spirit to discern what’s best.
+I’ve participated in a variety of opportunities.
+Between international trips that put me on a team that interacts face to face with another culture to domestic home repair and community service that brings hundreds of teenagers together to transform a town with Jesus’ love, I’ve determined to pray about our options each year with an open spirit to discern what’s best.

 Variety levels the playing field.
 Teenagers who take the same trip every year can begin to feel like been-there-done-that experts.
 Not only does that prevent them from coming in with fresh eyes, but it can make them a bit superior and sassy in how they talk with newbies.
 It’s tiring to hear, “Well, last year we did it this way,” so why not get rid of that distraction by exposing kids to other options?
 I’m a huge fan of rotation, such as “This year we drive a few hours to serve, next year we go to another area of the country, and then the next year we go global.”

 The bottom line?
 When it comes to mission trips, teenagers need reliability as well as unpredictability.
 Just as Jesus is always there for us, we can’t manage him or say with certainty what he’ll do.
-What if our mission trips reflect this, as we tap into the reliability of the same organization while making the most of the variety it offers?
+What if our mission trips reflect this?
 That way we’ll help kids journey with Jesus as disciples on a journey, instead of being trip-goers who feel as if they’ve tamed Jesus because they’ve tamed their trip.